100 Small Curators

 For sure not something I 100 per cent saw myself doing during this internship, but definitely an interesting, niche experience that I wouldn’t have gotten anywhere else!

-Welcome to the Visual Art Centre of Clarington’s (VAC) blog.
+Welcome to the Beyond the Barley, the Visual Art Centre of Clarington’s (VAC) blog.
 Our blog instills the same messages our vision and mission as a brand do.

 This blog has multiple contributors such as VAC Interns, Camp Counsellors and staff.
 If you have any questions about this blog, please email firstname.lastname@example.org